Hi, I'm Jennette!

 My love for art started at a very young age.
 My mom started me in local child art classes, but while everyone would be drawing faces and figures and I'd be off on my own drawing dragons and dinosaurs.
 Today I'm no different.
 I think drawing everyday stuff is boring, and creating an alternate reality through art is one of the reasons I love it so much.
 Normal just isn't fun enough. ;)

 My art career didn't take off until years later after I married at the end of 2006.
 After a long art hiatus, I decided to give my art another try.
 I received my first digital drawing tablet for my 20th birthday in 2007 and began working hard to perfect my craft!
 I made the decision to go full time freelance in 20010 and the rest is history!

 Skills & Tools Used

-Digital - Adobe Photoshop CC, Adobe illustrator, Wacom Cintiq 13HD, iPad Pro/Procreate
+Digital - Adobe Photoshop CC, Adobe Illustrator, Wacom Cintiq 13HD, iPad Pro/Procreate, Aseprite (pixel art)

-Traditional - Copic markers, watercolor, micron pens, pencils, chalk pastels
+Traditional - Copic markers, watercolor, gouche, ink pens, pencils, chalk pastels (sidewalk chalk art)

 Awards & Recognitions

-Viewers Choice Award - The pop-culture giant Dorkly.com's fan favorite artist.
-Art showcased at C2E2 (Chicago Comic & Entertainment Expo) in 2014.
+Viewers Choice Award - The pop-culture giant Dorkly.com's fan favorite artist of 2014.
+Art piece showcased at C2E2 (Chicago Comic & Entertainment Expo).